lal1020/pdfbox-ais-client/docs/pades-long-term-validation.md

 * the _SignatureStandard_ element must be set to _PAdES-Baseline_ in order for AIS to correctly process and embed in the signature object the corresponding attributes as defined by the standard
-* the _AddTimestampp_ element must be present, in order for the timestamp to be included in the signature
+* the _AddTimestamp_ element must be present, in order for the timestamp to be included in the signature
-* the _AddRevocationInformation_ element must be present so the validation information is delivered by the service
+* the _AddRevocationInformation_ element must be present so the validation information is delivered by the service in the Signing Response
-* for CMS signatures (both static and on-demand) the type of the _AddRevocationInformation_ is not necessary, since it will automatically match the defined signature standard.
+* for CMS signatures (both static and on-demand) the type of the _AddRevocationInformation_ is not necessary, since it will automatically match the defined signature standard

 Here is an example of an AIS Sign Request to trigger a PAdES LTV signature:
 ```json